Svalorzen/CppCopyProposal/README.md

 function overloads on syntactically identical but semantically different types (also known as *strong typedef*).

-The approach taken should be simple to implement and be applicable to existing code.
+The approach taken strives to be simple to implement and to teach, while being applicable to existing code.

 Motivation
 ----------